Last Updated on

 Finding Out Who I am Outside of Surviving

 In college, I pushed aside my penchant for creativity and hit pause on my writing and art.
-I traded it in for a degree and career path that I knew was financially secure and stable.
+I traded it in for a degree and career path that I knew was more financially secure and stable.
 The luxurious pursuit of art was too risky.
 Us first-generation kids are branded by the hot iron rod of family’s expectations, most of whom left everything behind for a better chance at living.
-So we neglect to discover more of who we are and what we want to focus on what we need.
+So we neglect to discover who we are and what we want.

 But what about after we reach a sufficient amount of safe padding?
 When we are no longer so busy trying to fulfill basic needs?
 Once I hit that point, I realized that this could finally be the time and space to allow my creative soul to explore its curiosities and dig up/pursue my passions!